Ezaki-Labs/AwareNavDemo/README.md

 - **Emotion-driven behavior and memory-based navigation** (*Hungry Fox*)

 > 👉 This demo is powered by the [AwareNav Plugin](https://github.com/eduardzakaryan90/AwareNav).

 ---

+## ❗Disclaimer

+This is not a full game — it is a demo project built to showcase the capabilities of the **AwareNav** plugin for Unreal Engine.

+👉 To run the demo, you’ll need to download the [AwareNav Plugin](https://github.com/eduardzakaryan90/AwareNav) and place it under the project’s `/Plugins/` folder.

+---

 ## 🕵️‍♂️ Agent 74 — Permission System Demo